Skip to content

 LeftRight

 Turkey's Defence Ministry confirmed that a NATO air and missile defence system destroyed an Iranian Ballistic missile over the eastern Mediterranean Sea.
-The missile was on a trajectory toward Turkish territory.
-Its intended target has not been identified.
-Iran has not commented.
+The missile was heading toward Turkish territory; its intended target is unknown.
 This is the first confirmed use of NATO collective defence against an Iranian projectile in this conflict.

 Sources:Al Jazeera·RTE